zhangtao0212/my-valuecell/README.md

    cp .env.example .env
    ```

    Edit the `.env` file with your API keys and preferences.
 This configuration file is shared across all agents.
+See [Configuration Guide](docs/CONFIGURATION_GUIDE.md) for details.

 ## Configuration